Amkeni Malindi

 The law was inherited from the British during the colonial period, in which the English criminal law was imposed upon Kenya.
 Kenya retained its colonial-era penal code upon independence and continues to criminalise same-sex sexual activity today.

 Kenya has seen a number of significant legal challenges to criminalising provisions and the treatment of LGBT people and organisations in recent years.
-These have included a case that established that the use of forced anal exams is illegal and a case that upheld the right of LGBT people to form and register organisations.
-A constitutional challenge to the laws criminalising same-sex sexual activity was rejected in 2019 by the High Court, however it is currently being appealed.
+These have included a case that established that the use of forced anal examinations is illegal and a case that upheld the right of LGBT people to form and register organisations.
+A constitutional challenge to the laws criminalising same-sex sexual activity was rejected in 2019 by the High Court and is currently being appealed to the Court of Appeal.

 In February, the Kenyan Supreme Court ruled that the National Gay and Lesbian Human Rights Commission (NGLHRC) must be allowed to officially register as a non-governmental organisation (NGO).